Japan to keep foreign spectators away from Tokyo Olympics, Kyodo says | Health

 Tokyo 2020 President Seiko Hashimoto has said she wants a decision on whether to let in overseas spectators before the start of the torch relay on March 25.
 "Five parties, the IOC, the IPC (International Paralympic Committee), Tokyo 2020, the Tokyo Metropolitan Government and the national government, came together for a meeting via online just last week," the organising committee said in response to the Kyodo report.

 "The decision regarding allowing spectators from overseas to attend the Tokyo 2020 Games will be made by the end of March based on factors including the state of infections in Japan and other countries, possible epidemic-prevention measures, and expert scientific advice will be considered."
-PUBLIC WARY
+'TRADE-OFF'

+Sebastian Coe, the man behind the 2012 London Olympics which enjoyed sell-out crowds, and now President of World Athletics, said the goal was always to ensure "the best possible games for the athletes and having full stadiums of passionate people", preferably with a "good global presence".
+"With all the work being done around vaccinations and the huge sacrifices large parts of the world have made over the last year, I would hope that fans (international and domestic) will be able to attend (the Tokyo Olympics), of course it would be better," he told Reuters.

+"However, if local communities are concerned, then athletes will accept that and it is a trade-off they are prepared for."
+In the last Olympic Games, the 2018 Winter Games in Pyeongchang, South Korea, local fans accounted for 80 percent of all ticket sales, with international fans buying 20 percent.

 ALSO READ